DevExpress/dashboard-extension-online-map-item/README.md

-The **Online Map** custom item allows you to place callouts on the Google or Bing maps using geographical coordinates.
+A custom **Online Map** item allows you to place callouts on Google or Bing maps using geographical coordinates.

 This dashboard item supports the [Master-Filtering](https://documentation.devexpress.com/#Dashboard/CustomDocument117060) feature.

 ## Installation

-To add the Online Map dashboard item to the Web Dashboard, register the custom item extension on the Web Dashboard's [BeforeRender](https://documentation.devexpress.com/#Dashboard/DevExpressDashboardWebScriptsASPxClientDashboard_BeforeRendertopic) event.
+To add the Online Map dashboard item to the Web Dashboard, register a custom item extension in the Web Dashboard's [BeforeRender](https://documentation.devexpress.com/#Dashboard/DevExpressDashboardWebScriptsASPxClientDashboard_BeforeRendertopic) event.

 ```javascript
 function onBeforeRender(sender) {